 - Student, after the discovery process (What happened?
-Who did what?), is asked to assume responsibility for his or her inappropriate behavior, and develop a plan for an apology and/or restitution.
+Who did what?
+How did the other person feel?), is asked to assume responsibility for their inappropriate behavior, and assist in developing a plan for restitution when the child is ready.

 - Student, through a discussion process, is asked to detail appropriate alternative courses of action (e.g. WITS).

 - Written action plan/behavior contract through the counselor, teacher and/or principal.

 - “In-school” or “Out of school” suspension.